ni/nimble/packages/nimble-components/src/rich-text-editor/specs/README.md

 2. Italics
 3. Numbered List
 4. Bulleted List
-5. Absolute URL links - Supports only [absolute URI](https://spec.commonmark.org/0.30/#absolute-uri) with a valid [scheme](https://spec.commonmark.org/0.30/#scheme).
+5. Absolute URL links
+   1. Supports only [absolute URI as per common mark spec](https://spec.commonmark.org/0.30/#absolute-uri) with valid [schemes](https://spec.commonmark.org/0.30/#scheme).
-   In the initial release, we will provide support for the `HTTP` and `HTTPS` schemes.
+   2. In the initial release, we will provide support for `HTTP` and `HTTPS` schemes only.
 Depending on future requirements, we may extend support to include other schemes as well.
+To summarize:
+      1. Supports `<https://www.ni.com>` as a valid markdown syntax for an absolute link
+      2. Any other syntaxes like `https://www.ni.com` and `[NI Homepage](https://www.ni.com)` will not be supported for initial release
-   [Tiptap's link extension](https://tiptap.dev/api/marks/link) provides various configurations to [add/remove HTML attributes](https://tiptap.dev/api/marks/link#removing-and-overriding-existing-html-attributes) for links, [validate](https://tiptap.dev/api/marks/link#validate) URLs entered or pasted into the editor and more.
+   3. [Tiptap's link extension](https://tiptap.dev/api/marks/link) provides various configurations to [add/remove HTML attributes](https://tiptap.dev/api/marks/link#removing-and-overriding-existing-html-attributes) for links,
+   [validate](https://tiptap.dev/api/marks/link#validate) URLs entered or pasted into the editor and more.